-However, bear in mind because it’s a fairly simple business to start, competition is common, with the industry dominated by lots of small organisations.
+However, bear in mind because it’s a fairly simple business to start, competition is common, with the industry dominated by lots of small organizations.

 You will need to have a clear dream about where you plan to position your cleaning company in this somewhat crowded market and carve a niche for yourself to ensure your start-up stands out: Cleaning businesses cover everything from one cleaner with a couple of domestic properties to maintain each week, to a large commercial business with thousands of staff on the books.

-There are domestic cleaners, office cleaners, hospital and school cleaners and then let’s not forget the other niches in this industry such as carpet, window and vehicle cleaners.
-Our team can assist you scale through one of your choice on how to start a cleaning business.
+There are domestic cleaners, office cleaners, hospital, and school cleaners and then let’s not forget the other niches in this industry such as carpet, window and vehicle cleaners.
+Our team can assist you to scale through one of your choices on how to start a cleaning business.

 Read our eight simple steps to get your cleaning venture on the path to success.

-1. Determine what type of cleaning company you are going to specialise in (residential, commercial or specialised?)
+1. Determine what type of cleaning company you are going to specialise in (residential, commercial or specialized?)